MOA & AOA: Full Form, Differences & Importance under Companies Act 2013

 4. Governance and Audits

-During internal audits or board meetings, AOA guides decisions on voting, appointments, and conflict resolution.
+During internal audits or board meetings, AOA will note the decisions on voting, appointments, and conflict resolution.

 5. Restructuring or Exit

-MOA and AOA play a critical role in mergers, acquisitions, or the winding up of the company.
+MOA and AOA are very important during mergers and acquisitions or winding up of the company.

 Conclusion